spatialos/gdk-for-unity/docs/api/core/on-connected.md

 <b>Notes</b>

-- This is a reactive component and the Improbable.Gdk.Core.CleanReactiveComponentsSystem will remove it at the end of the frame.
+- This is a temporary component and the <a href="{{urlRoot}}/api/core/clean-temporary-components-system">Improbable.Gdk.Core.CleanTemporaryComponentsSystem</a> will remove it at the end of the frame.